Thegolfingocto/OOADProject/README.md

 Required python packages: re (regex), numpy, tqdm, and datasets (from hugging face).
+Tested and developed with python 3.12.3

 Instructions for use:
 There are three scripts: DownloadData, Parser, and Analysis.
 They are intended to be run in that order.
 First, open up DownloadData in your favorite editor, and modify the attributes at the top to your liking.